wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

      - **Bucket Name -** The S3 bucket containing CloudTrail logs.
 In your AWS account, go to **CloudTrail** &gt;**Trails** to see the bucket name.
      - **Prefix** - A log file prefix specified when you created the CloudTrail.
      - **CloudTrail Region** - AWS Region where the CloudTrail logs reside.
-1. Click **SET UP**.
+1. Click **Set Up**.
 The integration is added to the Amazon Web Services Integrations list.
 If you want to configure whitelists and refresh rate for the CloudWatch integration, click the **CloudWatch** link in the Types column and follow the instructions in [Configuring CloudWatch Data Ingestion](#configure).

 ### Enabling and Disabling AWS Integrations